Introduction goes here.

 51

-Letters of general attorney in England for one year for John Gravesend Gravesende, citizen and merchant of London, who is setting out to Aquitaine with the king's licence, nominating John Solas and Richard Forster alternately.
+Letters of general attorney in England for one year for Gravesende John Gravesend, citizen and merchant of London , who is setting out to Aquitaine with the king's licence, nominating John Solas and Richard Forster alternately.

 52

-Letters of protection with clause volumus for one year for Henry Lyngeyn of , who is setting out to Aquitaine in the king's service, to stay there in the defence of the castle of Aulnay Auneye.
+Letters of protection with clause volumus for one year for Henry Lyngeyn of Hampshire , who is going to Aquitaine in the king's service, and staying there in the defence of the Auneye castle of Aulnay .

 By bill of p.s.